 For Seniors: Make Your Laptop Keyboard Easier to Use

-Choose Start→Control Panel→Ease of Access and then click the Change How Your Keyboard Works link.
+From the Control Panel, choose Ease of Access and then click the Change How Your Keyboard Works link.

+Turn on Mouse Keys: Select this option to control your cursor by entering keyboard commands.
 If you turn on this setting, click the Set Up Mouse Keys link to specify settings for this feature.